Douglas County confirms two deaths due to COVID-19, 145 more cases

 Those who want to be tested must go online to register at

-Douglas County health officials also encouraged residents to continue to practice social distancing, frequent hand washing and to wear a mask in public.
-New studies are confirming the benefit of wearing masks, they said.
-One study indicates that wearing a mask can reduce the infection rate of COVID-19 to between 2.5% and 6%.
+Douglas County health officials also encouraged residents to continue to practice social distancing and frequent hand-washing and to wear a mask in public.
+New studies are confirming that wearing masks can reduce the infection rate of COVID-19, they said.

 In Lincoln, 17 additional lab-confirmed cases of COVID-19 were reported Tuesday, bringing the community total to 1,245.